How do I use the LastPass app for Android?

 - When you have enabled Reprompt for Master Password (globally or for specific site entries).

-- When you have a company policy that requires a Reprompt for Master Password (Enterprise users).
+- When you have a company policy that requires a Reprompt for master password (LastPass Business users).

-Manage Shared Folders (for Families, Teams, or Enterprise users only)
+Manage Shared Folders (for Families, Teams, or LastPass Business users only)

-You can add and manage Shared Folders when you are a LastPass Families, Teams, or Enterprise account user.
+You can add and manage Shared Folders when you are a LastPass Families, Teams, or LastPass Business account user.
 Using the LastPass Android app provides universal access and real-time updates from anywhere, with the ability to change settings at a moment’s notice.

 To get started, log in to the Android app, then select the Vault Options icon in the upper left navigation and select Manage Shared Folders.